Digital Strategy 2017-2021

 “We will grow and enhance the wide student experience to ensure our graduates have developed their talents and skills to become well rounded citizens” (Thinking Ahead 2016-21)

-Staff and students have access to hands-on and Just-In-Time online support that reflects authentic academic practice, inspires community contributions, and enables staff and students to develop their own digital skills.
+B2 ❱ Staff and students have access to face-to-face and online support that is informed by academic practice and drawn from community contributions, enabling them to develop their own digital skills.

 Digitally Enhanced Teaching, Learning and Assessment